 Childhood obesity has more than tripled in the past thirty years.
 According to the Centers for Disease Control and Prevention (CDC), the percentage of children aged 6-11 in our nation who were obese increased from 7 % in 1980 to nearly 20% in 2008.
 The percentage of adolescents aged 12-19 years who were obese increased from 5% to 19% over the same period.
 Childhood obesity has both short-term and long-term effects on the health and well-being of these children.

 As the obesity of children is increasing, so is the role obesity plays in the child-custody battles in our nation today.
-In custody lawsuits, legal experts say parents are using accusations of poor nutrition and obesity as an attempt to persuade judges that their children are receiving poor care in the hands of ex-spouses or soon to be ex-spouses.
+In custody lawsuits with legal tips for entrepreneurs, legal experts say parents are using accusations of poor nutrition and obesity as an attempt to persuade judges that their children are receiving poor care in the hands of ex-spouses or soon to be ex-spouses.
 Typically in these cases, one parent accuses the other of placing a child at risk of developing diet related diseases, such as diabetes or heart disease.
 A parent may even go as far as saying that a child is miserable because he is being teased at school because of his weight.

 Not only are parents using the obesity of the child in an attempt to gain custody, but they are using the obesity of the other parent as well, by saying that the parent is too obese to perform basic child care functions.

 In determining child custody, judges have, in the past, took into consideration what is in the best interest of the child.
 Recently, however, some states are altering that criteria to include the physical well-being of the child as well as the emotional well-being of the child in determining who is granted custody.